Emergency Senior Nutrition Program serving 60+ in Anderson

-Anderson, S.C.
-(WSPA)- Meals on Wheels and other partner community organizations are making it possible for seniors to receive free meals during the COVID- 19 outbreak.
+ANDERSON, S.C.
+(WSPA) – Meals on Wheels and other partner community organizations are making it possible for seniors to receive free meals during the COVID-19 pandemic.

 Thanks to funding from Blue Cross Blue Shield and the BCBS Foundation, Meals on Wheels Anderson is partnering with Southern Way Catering to provide thousands of meals for seniors in Anderson County.

-Adults 60+ in need of any meals are asked to drive through one of several locations to receive 5 frozen meals and a bag of fruit once a week.
+Adults who 60 years of age and older and in need of food are asked to drive through one of the locations to receive five frozen meals and a bag of fruit once a week.

 Caregivers can collect up to two packs of food for their loved ones.